Esshahn/acme-assembly-vscode-template/README.md

 __HELP needed__: I don't have a Windows or Linux machine at hand and could need some testing support.

 __Windows:__
-* I need the binaries for Pucrunch and Exomizer
 * The default path to call VICE from Windows is missing in tasks.json
 * Testing